Does home insurance cover roof repairs?

 According to Checkatrade, the average cost of a roof installation in 2025 was roughly £7,000.

-Roof replacement in the UK will depend on a variety of factors, including the size of your roof, the structure, the material, and the cost of labour.
+Roof replacement in the UK will depend on a variety of factors, including:

 What should I do if my roof is leaking?

-If you find a leak in your roof, you should take quick action to prevent damage from getting worse:
+If you find a leak in your roof, you should take quick action to prevent further damage:

-3. Gather evidence of the damage, including photos and videos of weather conditions
+Gather evidence of the damage, including photos and videos of weather conditions, which you may need to provide to your insurer

-4. Contact a roofing expert or repairman if the damage is severe and compromises your home’s structure
+Contact a roofing expert or repairer if the damage is severe and compromises your home’s structure, but make sure you keep a receipt for your insurance claim

-How do you file a claim for a damaged roof?
+How do I file a claim for a damaged roof?

 Filing a home insurance claim for a damaged roof is similar to any other home insurance claim - you’ll usually need to do the following:

-3. Take photographs and gather receipts for repair or maintenance work if you have it to demonstrate the roof is otherwise in good condition.
+Take photographs and gather receipts for repair or roof maintenance work if you have it to demonstrate the roof is otherwise in good condition

-4. If the damage was caused by a storm, it can be useful to have weather reports or videos as evidence too
+If the damage was caused by a storm, it can be useful to have weather reports or videos as evidence

 Compare home insurance quotes with MoneySuperMarket